 Nightlife & Entertainment

-From the storied Abbey Theatre to the shining new Daniel Libeskind-designed Grand Canal Theatre, Dublin's theatre scene is thriving.
+From the storied Abbey Theatre to the Daniel Libeskind-designed Grand Canal Theatre, Dublin's theater scene is thriving.
 Settle down in a wood-paneled booth at a pub for a traditional music session with fiddles and pipes, or perch up at the bar where it won't take long for the locals to start a conversation.
 For sports lovers, you can't beat cheering on the "Dubs" at the mammoth Croke Park stadium at a high-octane hurling match.

 Dublin's horizons are widening, from Goan fish curries to top sushi.
 Stylish seafood restaurants dot the neighborhoods near the Grand Canal.
 Locals favor fresh Dublin Bay oysters or a hearty lamb-and-Guinness pie at a pub in the city center.
 On the Liffey's north bank, tucked-away trattorias offer homemade pasta with crusty bread.